Turnstyle/ria-hunter-app/scripts/smoke-ui.md

 3. **Check console for API calls**
    - Open DevTools Console (F12)
-   - Look for `GET /_backend/api/credits/balance`
+   - Look for `GET /api/credits/balance`
    - Expected: Status 200 with `{ credits: 15, isSubscriber: false }`
    - Fallback: If status 401, header should still show "15 Credits" (client-side fallback)

 ## Test 2: Authentication Flow

-1. **Sign in with Google**
+1. **Send magic link**
-   - Click "Sign in with Google" button
+   - Click the `Sign In` button in the header
-   - Complete Google authentication
+   - Enter your email address and submit the form
-   - You should be redirected back to the app
+   - Open the email and follow the magic link back to the app

 2. **Verify Pro status (for subscribers)**
    - If account has Stripe subscription: